parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 additional tests metrics changes will need to be made to the scripts located in the folder: parthenon/scripts/python/packages/parthenon_performance_app.
 In general, the app works by taking performance metrics that are ouput to a file when a regression test is executed.
-This output is read by the app and compared with metrics that are stored in the wiki (json format).
+This output is read by the app and compared with metrics that are stored in the wiki (JSON format).
 The metrics are then plotted in a png file which is also uploaded to the wiki.
 Finally, a markdown page is created with links to the images and is uploaded to the wiki.